AndreasxHoehn/PhD_Thesis/README.md

 The outcome should be identical to the final, and submitted version of my thesis named "THESIS_AHoehn_2019-12-10.pdf"

-Tables were created using the Word2Latex macro.
+Latex code for tables were created using the Word2Latex macro.

-Final build on 08.12.2020 using TexLive (Version 2017.20180305-1) and Texmaker (Build 5.0.2-1build2) under Linux Mint 19.3 cinnamon 4.4.8
+Final build on 08.12.2020 using TexLive (Version 2017.20180305-1) and Texmaker (Build 5.0.2-1build2) under Linux Mint 19.3 cinnamon 4.4.8.
+Previous builds under Windows 7 and Widows 10

 # Open Access Articles and License Agreements #